morispi/HG-CoLoR/README.md

 # HG-CoLoR
-HG-CoLoR (Hybrid Graph for the error Correction of Long Reads) is a hybrid method for the error correction of long reads that follows the main idea from NaS to produce synthetic long reads.
-Instead of directly being corrected, the long reads are used as templates to produce assemblies of related accurate short reads as corrections.
+HG-CoLoR (Hybrid Graph for the error Correction of Long Reads) is a hybrid method for the error correction of long reads that follows the main idea from NaS to produce corrected long reads from assemblies of related accurate short reads.

 HG-CoLoR however, instead of aligning all the short reads against each other, focuses on a seed-and-extend approach based on a hybrid structure between a de Bruijn graph and an overlap graph, built from the short reads.
 This hybrid graph allows to compute perfect overlaps of variable length between the short reads' k-mers, and is used to extend and link together the seeds, which are short reads that align correctly on the input long reads, using them as anchor points.
-The synthetic long reads are thus produced by directly assembling the k-mers of the short reads during the graph traversal, without using any other proper assembly tool.
+The corrected long reads are thus produced by directly assembling the k-mers of the short reads during the graph traversal, without using any other proper assembly tool.